usetech-llc/cosmos_api_dotnet/docs/demos/demo_milestone3.md

 ### Usage example is provided

-All examples are provided in the [README](../README.md) also any unit test can provide an additional example.
+All examples are provided in the [Documentation](../index.md), which is also hosted on [ReadTheDocs](https://cosmos-api-dotnet.readthedocs.io/en/latest/), also any unit test can provide an additional example.

 ## Deliverable 8

-### Following endpoints are supported.
+Following endpoints are supported.
 Responses are deserialized to appropriate C# Object and returned from API, POST endpoints are used here as a reference and are not invoked, instead corresponding transactions are generated, signed, and published on-chain:

 ### /minting/parameters
 ### /minting/inflation